Developmental Disorders Short Question And Answers

 15. Pseudo anodontia is due to multiple unerupted teeth

-16. Infusion patient will be having one tooth less than normal
+16. Infusion patient will have one tooth less than normal

-17. In germination, patient has one tooth extra of normal
+17. In germination, the patient has one tooth extra of normal

 Leave a Comment